Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 Front Display (Display Assembly)

 On iPhone X and later, the screen opens to the left (like a book).
 On older models (6–8), it lifts upward.
+Always open to the left — the FaceID cable runs along the right/top on X and later.

 Rear Glass (iPhone 8 and later)